2022 Alcan Regulations

 each riding day.
 (This doesn't mean "buddies" must stay

-behind with a non-running cycle, but must pass information to
+behind with a non-running cycle, but must notify an event

-GPS tracking device is required in every buddy group.
+Garmin GPS tracker is required in every buddy group.

 - Alcan routes &